illinois-cs241/illinois-cs241.github.io/help.md

 ## Peer Tutoring

-We hold peer tuttoring sessions in the basement of Siebel in the computer labs.
+We hold peer tutoring sessions in the basement of Siebel in the computer labs.
 You can join by adding yourself onto the [Queue](https://edu.cs.illinois.edu/queue/) (the schedule can be found below).

 Please note that this is not CS 225, so [we](./staff_hall_of_fame.html) will not do your assignments.
 This is one of the last classes you will take before being thrown into 400-level courses, where the assignments are much harder, help is much more limited, and hand holding is negative.